T1 only for outside Europe, or what was it again?

 What is a T2 transit document?

-A T2 transport document refers to products that are produced in or for use within the EU.
-With a T2 transport document you can easily drive to your destination without waiting for hours at the border.
-If, for example, you have to go to Italy, but drive through Switserland (Non-EU) for logistics reasons, you can pass through without paying import duties at the border by showing a T2 export document.
-A T2 transport document enables you to do so as goods that have a T2 status are goods that are in free circulation within the EU.
+A T2 transport document refers to products manufactured in or for use within the EU.
+With a T2 document, you can simply drive to your destination without waiting for hours at the border.
+For example, if you need to go to Italy, but for logistical reasons need to drive through Switzerland (non-EU), you can pass through without paying import duties at the border by presenting a T2 export document.
+A T2 transport document allows you to do this as goods with T2 status are goods that are in free circulation within the EU.

 When is a T2 document required?